2023-09-25 13:11:13

 For now, the creation of digital characters cannot yet do without real humans.
 “Until a truly strong AI is created,” Ms. Park warns.

-While the emergence of ChatGPT last year raised awareness about the potential of AI and its abuses, so much so that some countries are now seeking to regulate this artificial intelligence chat, Ms. Park is not very worried.
+While the emergence of ChatGPT last year raised awareness regarding the potential of AI and its abuses, so much so that some countries are now seeking to regulate this artificial intelligence chat, Ms. Park is not very worried.

 His company is even working on new idols, virtual influencers and digital sales agents responsible for connecting with customers for South Korean conglomerates, which struggle to recruit in the country where the birth rate is low.